sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 ---
 layout: post
-title: Union Find Algorithm
+title: Union Find Algorithm Part I
 date: 2020-09-01 15:41:38 -0400
 author: Sarah
 ---
-Earlier this summer, I tried to balance working through an algorithms course with my bootcamp workload.
-SAY THE COURSE HERE Ultimately, that turned out to be too much to balance, but before I dropped the algorithms course I watched the videos on Union Find.
-This algorithm finds or creates a connection between two objects.
+Earlier this summer, I tried to balance an algorithms course and my bootcamp workload.
+I chose Princeton's Algorithms Part I with Robert Sedgewick and Kevin Wayne, which can be found on Coursera.
+Ultimately, that turned out to be too much to balance, but before I dropped the algorithms course I watched the videos on Union Find.
+This blog post (and Part II) works through the code presented in those lectures (originally written in Java, but I've written in out in Javascript for my own comfort).

+The Union Find algorithm (also called Disjoint Set) finds or creates a connection between two objects.
 When considering the problem, we can look at the connections in a few different ways:

   - reflexive: p is connected to p
   - symmetric: if p is connected to q then q is connected to p